Chris Hill (photographer)

-Chris Hill (born 25 December 1946) is a photographer from Belfast, Northern Ireland.
+Christopher Rowden Hill (born 25 December 1946) is a photographer from Belfast, Northern Ireland.

 Early life

 Born on 25 December 1946 he was the second child to parents Verner and Margaret Hill.
 He has two brothers, Eric and Charles and one sister, Elizabeth.

 Although training to go into the family's clothing business, he developed an early passion for photography at the age of 14, often taking photographs of bands at school dances and selling prints to his friends the next day.